 Risk Council prevented from delivering services for a prolonged period.
 Council materially impacted by the medium to long term effects of an event under the Civil Contingencies Act.
 Why it matters?
 Denial of access to property.
-Denial of access to technology/information.
-Denial of access to people.
-Service profile of the Council changes materially because of the impact of the event.
-Cost profile of the Council changes materially because of the impact of the event.
-Work adversely affected by reduced staff numbers due to effects of pandemic virus.
-Emergency caused by a climate change event (e.g. increased flooding risks) Original risk score Likelihood Impact 5 Likelihood 5 Impact Key mitigations Adoption of best practice IT and Asset Management policies and procedures.
+Denial of access to 1.
+Service profile of the Council changes materially because of the impact of the event. technology/information.
+3. Denial of access to people.
+2. Cost profile of the Council changes materially because of the impact of the event.
+3. Work adversely affected by reduced staff numbers due to effects of pandemic virus.
+4. Emergency caused by a climate change event (e.g. increased flooding risks) Original risk score 4 Likelihood 5 Likelihood Impact Impact Key mitigations Adoption of best practice IT and Asset Management policies and procedures.
 The Council has created a more flexible, less locationally dependent, service architecture.
 Regularly reviewed and tested Business Continuity Plans and updated contingency plans actioned.
 Regularly reviewed and tested Disaster Recovery Plan.
 Working in partnership with other public bodies.
 Robust emergency planning and use of Council's emergency powers.
 Working with the Environment Agency on climate change measures.
 Ongoing and robust risk profiling of local area (demographic and geographic).
 Review budget and reserves considering risk profile.
 Funds set aside to help fund responses to an event.
 Adoption of, and action to implement, the council's Climate Emergency Strategy.
-Residual likelihood change \ \ Residual impact change \ \
+Residual likelihood change $\downarrow$ $\downarrow$ Residual impact change $\downarrow$ $\downarrow$